onnela-lab/forest/docs/source/index.md

   - int
   - Number of significant visited at any point over the course of a day
   - Significant locations are distinct pauses which are at least 15 minutes long and 50 meters apart.
 They are determined using K-means clustering on locations that a patient visits over the course of follow up.
 Set K=K+1 and repeat clustering until two significant locations are within 100 meters of one another.
 Then use the results from the previous step (K-1) as the total number of significant locations.
+* - total_flight_time
+  - Float
+  - Total time spent in flight over the course of a day (in hours)
+  - A flight is defined to be a longest straight-line trip of a particle from one location to another without a directional change or pause.
 * - av_flight_length
   - Float
   - Average of the length of all flights (straight line movement) that took place over the course of a day (in km)